atrisovic/analysis-case-study/README.md

 # Analysis case study

-Provide a case study that illustrates the main steps that LHCb analyses go through, with a focus on the requirements for an analysis preservation framework.
-Steps should include.
+This is an analysis case study that illustrates the main steps of LHCb physics analyses.

-1. Data (and MC) Trigger
-2. Data (and MC) Reconstruction
-3. Data (and MC) Stripping
-4. User analysis processing (ntuple production).
-5. User analysis (ntuple processing).

-The analysis presented in this section will then be used as a working example in the following sections

 # Decay modes

 ```
-D+ -> K+ mu+ mu-
-D- -> K+ mu- mu-
 D+ -> pi+ mu+ mu-
-D- -> pi+ mu- mu-
 ```

 # Data